Dear Board of Directors:

 If your credit union does not receive an Edit Report from the FRB, it is your responsibility to follow up with the FRB.
 In the recent past, several credit unions did not either a) contact the FRS when not receiving a confirmation of receipt; or b) follow up when not receiving a list of potential data errors after initially receiving a confirmation of receipt.
 As a result, the credit unions were unaware that their LAR data was not successfully loaded onto the FRS's mainframe computer until appearing on a delinquent filer list.

 NCUA Policy Concerning DelinguentFilings

 NCUA anticipates every credit union that is required to report 2010 HMDA data will provide a readable transmission file to the FRS by the March 1, 2011 deadline.
 Following March 1, the FRS will provide a list of delinquent filers to NCUA.
 Credit unions appearing on this list could become subject to civil money penalty assessments.

-The FFIEC maintains an Internet site (http://www.ffiec.gov/hmda/default.htm (opens new window)) that is devoted to providing financial institutions with assistance in complying with HMDA requirements.
+The FFIEC maintains an Internet site ( (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ) that is devoted to providing financial institutions with assistance in complying with HMDA requirements.
 This site also provides access to a comprehensive guide entitled A Guide to HMDA Reporting: Getting it Right! that covers information about the history of HMDA, data reporting requirements, LAR completion guidelines, geocoding tools, and disclosure requirements .